 Walnut (Hu Tao Ren)

-The walnut tree’s history and use as a medicine, food and protector of the spirit dates back through Antiquity with almost all cultures.
-People have used its wood to build with, and its nuts, shell husk, leaves, bark and even the spirit of the tree itself to ward off evil, illness, and hunger.
+The walnut tree’s history and use as a medicine, food, and protector of the spirit dates back through Antiquity with almost all cultures.
+People have used its wood for building fine furniture, and its nuts, shell hull (husk), leaves, bark, and even the spirit of the tree itself to ward off evil, illness, and hunger.

 Western Name: Walnut

 Also Known As: California Walnut, Gland de Jupiter, Persian Walnut

 Organs/Systems: Cardiovascular, Metabolism, Skin, Digestive, Brain